-Rather a sad post, this, isn't it, for the lovely old English celebration of May Morning?
-And it gets sadder: the Roman Rite has joined in the trashing of Tradition by abolishing the celebration of Ss Philip and James on May Morning, and shoving the pair of them around, like vagrants Of No Fixed Abode being endlessly moved on by the police.
-Yet this was one of the thirty-odd Days of Obligation when the community met together for Mass, until encroachments of the Enlightenment and an appetitive Capitalist desire to keep the workers' noses to the grindstone reduced most of those days to Days of Devotion; when the Faithful were merely urged to go to Mass (and, of course, next to nobody nowadays even urges).
+Rather a sad fate, this, isn't it, for the lovely old English celebration of May Morning?
+And it gets sadder: Pius XII, silly fellow, followed by the Usus Deterior of the Roman Rite, trashed Tradition by abolishing the celebration of Ss Philip and James on May Morning, and shoving the pair of them around, like suspicious vagrants Of No Fixed Abode, endlessly moved on by the police.
+Yet this had been one of the thirty-odd Days of Obligation when the community met together for Mass, until encroachments of the Enlightenment (I particularly blame Napoleon) and an appetitive Capitalist desire to keep the workers' noses to the grindstone reduced most of those days to Days of Devotion; when the Faithful were merely urged to go to Mass (and, of course, next to nobody nowadays even urges).

 And this year, of course, yet another problem raises its ugly head.
-Pip'n'jim on Sunday May 1 collides with a Sunday in Eastertide; a fact which, since the time of Pius XII, has required their suppression.
+Pip'n'jim is on Sunday May 1 and therefore collides with a Sunday in Eastertide; a fact which, since the time of Pius XII, has required their suppression.
 Mgr Burnham, emeritus Bishop of Ebbsfleet, and Dr Lawrence Hemming, have deplored these modern rules which mean that most of the feasts of the Apostles never get exposed liturgically to the contemplation of Sunday worshippers.

-(1) H Davis Moral and Pastoral Theology (1934) Vol iii p 145 writes "To substitute for the Mass prescribed in the Calendar another Mass at choice would normally be a venial sin, but if great scandal arose or there was contempt or serious negligence, the sin would be a grave one.
+H Davis Moral and Pastoral Theology (1934) Vol iii p 145 writes "To substitute for the Mass prescribed in the Calendar another Mass at choice would normally be a venial sin, but if great scandal arose or there was contempt or serious negligence, the sin would be a grave one.
 It would be no sin if the celebrant had a reasonable excuse for the change and if there were no scandal.
 But to make such substitutions frequently would connote contempt of the Rubrics, and would be a grievous sin unless, as stated, there was a serious reason for thus acting."